-When you go home you should go to bed and rest with your head elevated on 2-3 pillows.
-By keeping your head elevated above your heart, you can minimize edema and swelling.
-You may get out of bed with assistance to use the bathroom.
-Avoid straining, if you are constipated, take a stool softener or a gentle laxative.
+When you arrive home from the surgical facility, your child should go to bed and rest with the head elevated on 2-3 pillows.
+By keeping the head elevated above the heart edema and swelling will be minimized.
+Applying an ice pack to the face may help decrease swelling.
+Your child may get out of bed with assistance to use the bathroom.
+Visitors should be kept to a minimum since they may unknowingly bring infection and cause over excitement.
+Avoid straining, if they are constipated, take a stool softener or a gentle laxative.

-It is best to eat a light, soft, and cool diet as tolerated once you have recovered fully from the anesthetic.
-Even though you may be hungry immediately after surgery, it is best to go slowly to prevent postoperative nausea and vomiting.
-Occasionally, you may vomit one or two times immediately after surgery; if it persists, your doctor may prescribe medications to settle the stomach.
+It is best for your child to eat a light, soft, and cool diet as tolerated once they have recovered fully from the anesthetic.
+Avoid hot liquids for several days.
+Even though they may be hungry immediately after surgery, it is best to feed slowly to prevent postoperative nausea and vomiting.
+Occasionally, one may vomit one or two times immediately after surgery, however, if it persists, your doctor may prescribe medications to settle the stomach.
 It is important to remember that a good overall diet with ample rest promotes healing.